Scholastic

 * place a book on "Hold" and select a library branch location for pick-up

-Check the "Calendar" section of the "What's Happening" link to find great library-sponsored activities through the summer!
-For example:
+Check the "Calendar" section of the "What's Happening" link to find great activities sponsored by the library through the summer!

 Tween Scene